sauravraghuvanshi/azure-docs-powershell/Az/Az.Sql/Invoke-AzSqlInstanceFailover.md

 ```

 ### -Name
-The name of the Azure SQL instance to remove.
+The name of the Azure SQL instance to fail over.

 ```yaml
 Type: System.String